JorgePe/pyb00st/README.md

  Python 3 is also needed.
-It is not a really requirement *per se* but I want to use pyb00st with LEGO MINDSTORMS EV3 (by running ev3dev) and since python 2 is no longer supported by the project I had no choice (and really, python 2 has to go some day)
+It is not a really requirement *per se* but I want to use pyb00st with LEGO MINDSTORMS EV3 (by running ev3dev) and since python 2 is no longer supported by the project I had no choice (and really, python 2 has to go some day).

 And, of course, a BLE controller is also required.
 On linux systems, any Bluetooth 4.0 BLE device is OK as long as it is supported by the kernel.
-On other systems a BlueGiga adapter (like the BLED112) is required.
+On other systems a BlueGiga adapter (like the BLED112) is required (it also works on linux, by the way).

 ## Supported environments ##